oprogfrogo/express-web-template/README.md

 Skeleton for quickly getting a node app running in Express.

 ## Installation
+  * Install Node JS from https://nodejs.org/en if you haven't done already.

   * Install dependencies using yarn (dependency management):

   ```bash